Version access modes

-In the example, the WSVersionMode is set to "query".
-This defines the version mode for the whole Web service.
+In this example, WSVersionMode is set to "query", which applies the mode to the entire service:

 PUBLIC DEFINE myInfo RECORD ATTRIBUTES(WSInfo, WSVersion = "v3",